Frequently Asked Questions (FAQs)

 You’re reporting on food safety for 5 locations.

-If someone else at your company is also reporting for other establishments in the same focus area, your numbers will be added together.
+If someone else at your company is also reporting for other establishments in the same focus area, your data entries will be consolidated at the end of the reporting cycle.

 Example with Multiple Reporters:

-• Your colleague reports that 3 out of 3 of their locations meet a metric.
+- Your colleague reports that three out of three of their locations meet a metric.

-• You report that 1 out of 2 of your locations meet the same metric.
+- You report that one out of two of your locations meet the same metric.

-• The system will combine the data to show 4 out of 5 locations met the metric at the company level.
+- The system will combine the data to show four out of five locations met the metric at the company level.

 Yes.
 There are two focus areas where you report data for the entire company, not individual establishments.